wlh18/html-css-1/README.md

 <details open>
     <summary>HTML</summary>

-* Student can describe and create an HTML file (?)
+* Student can describe and create an HTML file (new)
 * Student can use the head tag to insert meta information about the page
-* Student can insert comments in HTML (?)
+* Student can insert comments in HTML (new)
-* Student can change the title and icon of their webpage (?)
+* Student can change the title and icon of their webpage (new)
 * Student can use the body tag to specify what will be displayed
 * Student can use div, p, h1-h6, and span tags to layout a flow of information
 * Student can use ol, ul, and li tags